open-policy-agent/opa/docs/content/policy-performance.md

 ---
 ## High Performance Policy Decisions

 For low-latency/high-performance use-cases, e.g. microservice API authorization, policy evaluation has a budget on the order of 1 millisecond.
-Not all use cases require that kind of performance, and OPA is powerful enough that you can write policies that take much longer than 1 millisecond to evaluate.
+Not all use cases require that kind of performance, and OPA is powerful enough that you can write expressive policies that take longer than 1 millisecond to evaluate.
 But for high-performance use cases, there is a fragment of the policy language that has been engineered to evaluate quickly.
 Even as the size of the policies grow, the performance for this fragment can be nearly constant-time.

 ### Linear fragment